Skip to Main Content

 If you want debt consolidation options that don’t require taking out a loan or applying for a balance transfer credit card, a debt management plan could be right for you — especially as an alternative to bankruptcy.

 With a debt management plan, you work with a nonprofit credit counseling agency or a debt relief company to negotiate with creditors and draft a payoff plan.
-You close all credit card accounts and make one monthly payment to the agency, which pays the creditors.
+You close all credit card accounts and make one monthly payment to the agency, which pays your creditors.
 You still receive all billing statements from your creditors, so it’s easy to track how fast your debt is being paid off.

 Green circle with a checkmark inside